Get ready to make some unforgettable memories as we take you through the ultimate list of things to do in Mount Gambier and its surrounds.

-In normal times there are Blue Lake Aquifer Tours that take visitors right down to the lake and to the pumping station to learn how it all works.
-Unfortunately during our recent visit the tours were not running due to Covid.
-Keep up to date by checking their Facebook page here.
+After the Covid closure, Blue Lake Aquifer Tours are again up and running.
+The tours take visitors right down to the lake and to the pumping station to learn how it all works.

 This is another incredible sinkhole that is filled with water.
 What looks like a tiny hole in the middle of a wheat field opens up into some incredible underwater caves.
 Visits here are by tour only, for either scuba diving, snorkelling or just a sinkhole discovery tour.

 When I last visited to do the sinkhole discovery tour, accommodation was being built on site and there were further plans to build a cafe and tasting room for their gin and spirits (see more below).
 Keep an eye out for these in the future.

 The beautiful Blue Lake might look incredibly inviting, especially when it’s cobalt in summer, but it’s not the place for swimming in Mount Gambier.

 Instead, drive just a few kilometres out of town to the Little Blue Lake, which is a favourite local swimming hole.
 Beware though, the lake is cold, sitting at a constant 12-15 degrees Celsius all year round.